The Ethical Tightrope: The Pentagon’s Challenge From AI Attack Drones

 The Bolt-M also assists operators in understanding the battlefield: tracking, monitoring, and attacking targets as instructed.
 For example, a tank with added camouflage might not be recognized by the computer.
 However, the system can relay this information back to the operator for decision-making.
 Importantly, these lethal drones can maintain control over targets and autonomously complete previously issued orders even if the link to the operator is severed.

 Such autonomous attack capabilities push the boundaries of the Pentagon’s AI principles, which state that robotic weapons must always involve a human in lethal decision-making.
 The Pentagon upholds AI ethics guidelines requiring operators to exercise “appropriate levels of human judgment” over the use of AI weapons.
 Last year, the Defense Department sought to clarify what is permitted while allowing flexibility to adjust rules as situations evolve.
-The new directive now makes explicit the need to build and deploy autonomous weapon systems safely and ethically, but not without significant human oversight.
+The new directive now makes explicit the need to build and deploy autonomous weapon systems safely and ethically and not without significant human oversight.

-Marta flies a first-person view (FPV) DJI drone near Kyiv, Ukraine, on May 20, 2023.
+Marta flies a first-person view DJI drone near Kyiv, Ukraine, on May 20, 2023.
 (Paula Bronstein/Getty Images)

-Marta flies a first-person view (FPV) DJI drone near Kyiv, Ukraine, on May 20, 2023.
+Marta flies a first-person view DJI drone near Kyiv, Ukraine, on May 20, 2023.
 Paula Bronstein/Getty Images

 As drones become more effective on the battlefield, demand for autonomous attack drones is rapidly increasing.
-For companies like Anduril, achieving autonomous attack capability is no longer a technical issue; the real challenge is balancing ethical constraints with lethal autonomous operations.
+For companies such as Anduril, achieving autonomous attack capability is no longer a technical issue; the real challenge is balancing ethical constraints with lethal autonomous operations.
 Industry players aim to make their systems as powerful as possible within the framework of government policies, rules of engagement, regulations, and user requirements.

 One key lesson from the Ukrainian battlefield is that conditions change quickly.
 Different countries, whether allies or adversaries, may have different ethical standards regarding the development and use of lethal autonomous weapons.
 This largely depends on what happens on the battlefield.

-The lack of consensus is serious because, while the Pentagon emphasizes AI ethics and the need to ensure a human is “in the loop” for lethal force, there is no guarantee that adversaries will accept similar constraints.
+The lack of consensus is serious because although the Pentagon emphasizes AI ethics and the need to ensure a human is “in the loop” for lethal force, there is no guarantee that adversaries will accept similar constraints.
 This situation brings unprecedented risks for the Pentagon, and it explains why the U.S. military, government, and industry are putting so much effort into optimizing the use of AI, autonomy, and machine learning in operations and weapons development.

 Pure technology, lacking human qualities, may incur ethical risks and prove insufficient for handling the complexities of the battlefield.